redpesk-labs/red-pak/QA/REDPAK.CNF.md

 "enabled", "disabled", "unset".

-The type SHARE is either an enumeration as EDU (3 possible values "enabled", "disabled", "unset") but it can also be a path ot a name space to be joined if allowed to do a such thing.
+The type SHARE is either an enumeration as EDU (3 possible values "enabled", "disabled", "unset") or the path of a name space to be joined (possible with the capability CAP\_SYS\_ADMIN).

 ### Valid cgroups map